Group agreements

-Groups are autonomous and that means kin.coop is not responsible for the behaviour of people in your group.
-If a member breaks kin.coop's rules or code of conduct, they will have their membership suspended or terminated but that might be too late for your group.
+Kin Cooperative is not responsible for the behaviour of people in your group.
+However, if a member breaks Kin Cooperative's rules or code of conduct, they will have their membership suspended or terminated.
+If you are worried about anyone in your group or you are unclear about how your group should work financially, you should contact the Kin Cooperative team immediately.

 Make a group agreement

-Having a group agreement can help to build trust and prevent against issues by making it clear that it doesn't pay to free-ride.
+Having a group agreement can increase trust and prevent against issues by making it clear that it doesn't benefit anyone to break the rules.
 In the UK, a written or even spoken agreement can be used as evidence in a civil court.

 Example questions and answers